Iteranya/MobTalkerRedux/README.md

 ## Planned Features
 - Dialogue System, VN Style
-- Custom Scripting with Lua Integration
+- ~~Custom Scripting with Lua Integration~~ (Made a custom DSL and a Framework and an SDK Instead)
 - Branching Dialogue
 - Affection System
 - 2D Sprite, like Visual Novel
 - Quests System
-- Camera Mode (Later on)
-- AI (Later On)
-- Create a good

 ## ToDo
 - [x] Create The Dialogue Screen (It looks absolutely terrible, but screw it, it works.
 A custom GUI on Minecraft, that's like...
 The number 1 feature.)